dugaryash/yashdugar/README.md

       <h2>My Projects</h2>
       <ul>
         <li><a href="https://www.stat.cmu.edu/capstoneresearch/600files/poster1.pdf"> Procedural Evaluation-based Hospital Rating Prediction: A Data-driven Approach </a></li>
+        <h3> <h2> Summary </h2> <br> In our study, we developed a predictive model for hospital ratings using various predictor variables, such as the facility type, rating, and the cost, value, and quality of procedures.
+We evaluated five classification models and found that Random Forest and XGBoost produced similar results, with XGBoost having slightly lower MCR but similar AUC.
+Our analysis identified Rating.Safety, Rating.Readmission, and Rating.Experience as the most important features in determining hospital ratings, respectively.
+These findings align with the notion that the safety of a hospital is a primary concern when comparing hospitals, and hence, it is a crucial factor in our classification model.
+Interestingly, our results showed that the cost of procedures was comparable between low- and high-rated hospitals, with only hip/knee replacement procedures showing a cost difference of approximately 1.5%. </h3>
         <li><a href="#">Project 2</a></li>
         <li><a href="#">Project 3</a></li>
       </ul>